dennisbaek/Mxnet_Tutorial/README.md

     ```
     * [***K-means algorithm***](https://github.com/JONGGON/Mxnet_Tutorial/tree/master/Symbol/basic/k_means)
         ```python
-        I implemented 'k-menas algorithm' for speed comparison.
+        I implemented 'k-means algorithm' for speed comparison.

         1. 'kmeans.py' is implemented using partial symbol.API.(Why partial?
 Only the assignment part of k-means algorithm was implemented with symbol.API)

-        Comparison between symbol and ndarray(below 'NDArray.API' for more information) -> As the number of data increases, symbol is a little faster than ndarray.
+        Comparison between symbol and ndarray(see below 'NDArray.API' for more information) -> As the number of data increases, symbol is a little faster than ndarray.

         Comparison between cpu and gpu